Apple Push Notification service: Technical details

 In 2014, the maximum size allowed for a notification payload sent through the binary interface was increased from 256 bytes to 2 kilobytes.
 In December 2015, a new HTTP/2 provider API was released by Apple, effectively replacing the now-legacy binary interface.
 The maximum notification payload size allowed using the HTTP/2 API is 4 kilobytes.
 Apple shut down the legacy binary API at the end of March 2021.

 The HTTP/2 provider for APNs uses TCP port 443 as the main port of communication, but developers are also allowed to use TCP port 2197 if outbound access to port 443 is blocked by firewalls.

+In addition, if an iOS / iPadOS app has the "Background app refresh" permission, it is allowed to access app developer's server to get updated data in background.